Marty Schottenheimer Dead, NFL Coach Dies At Age 77

 Schottenheimer returned to coaching in 2011 after another tenure with ESPN, when he was hired by the Virginia Destroyers of the UFL.
 He won a championship during the 2011 UFL season, his only year in Virginia and the first championship of his career.

 Schottenheimer has been married to his wife Pat since 1968.
-They had two children together, a daughter, Kristen, and a son, Brian.
+They had two children together, daughter Kristen and son Brian.
 Brian is currently the passing game coordinator and quarterbacks coach for the Jacksonville Jaguars.